dingzhaowei/SiteTestMP/src/main/webapp/TestMP-Wiki.md

 	-DupdateTestDocument=true -DupdateTestMeasures=true -DtestCaseStoreUrl=http://54.87.13.39:10081/DataStore.do

-Only *testCaseStoreUrl* is required, whose value should refer to the same setting in the *conf/testmp.properties*, and you may need to replace its host name with the remote accessing address if it's specified as "localhost".
+Only *testCaseStoreUrl* is required.
+You should refer its value to the same setting in the *conf/testmp.properties*, and may need to replace its host name with the remote accessing address if it's specified as "localhost".

 *updateTestDocument* and *updateTestMeasures* default to **false** to avoid unintended updates, like when debuging the test case. *runHistoryCapacity* defaults to **30**.